Burt Bacharach, legendary composer of pop songs, dies at 94

 “They were just so incredibly exciting that all of a sudden, I got into music in a way I never had before,” he recalled in the memoir “Anyone Who Had a Heart,” published in 2013.
 “What I heard in those clubs turned my head around.”

-The trio produced hit after hit, starting with “Don’t Make Me Over” and continuing with “Walk on By,” “I Say a Little Prayer,” “Do You Know the Way to San Jose,” “Trains and Boats and Planes,” “Anyone Who Had a Heart” and more.
+The trio produced hit after hit.
 The songs were as complicated to record as they were easy to hear.
-Bacharach liked to experiment with time signatures and arrangements, such as having two pianists play on “Walk on By,” their performances just slightly out of synch to give the song “a jagged kind of feeling,” he wrote in his memoir.
+Bacharach liked to experiment with time signatures and arrangements, such as having two pianists play on “Walk on By,” their performances just slightly out of sync to give the song “a jagged kind of feeling,” he wrote in his memoir.

-Besides Warwick, the Bacharach-David team was producing winners for other performers.
-Among them: “Make It Easy on Yourself” for Jerry Butler, “What the World Needs Now Is Love” for Jackie DeShannon and “This Guy’s in Love with You” for Herb Alpert.

-The partnership ended badly with the dismal failure of a 1973 musical remake of “Lost Horizon.”
+The Bacharach-David partnership ended with the dismal failure of a 1973 musical remake of “Lost Horizon.”
 Bacharach became so depressed he isolated himself in his Del Mar vacation home and refused to work.

 “I didn’t want to write with Hal or anybody,” he told the AP in 2004.
 Nor did he want to fulfill a commitment to record Warwick.
 She and David both sued him.